ilievpavelbg/RestaurantManagmentSystem/README.md

 # Restaurant Management System

 This is a project developed by Pavel Iliev as part of the graduation requirements for the C# path at SoftUni.
-The goal of this project is to create a web application using ASP.NET MVC pattern and a relational database using MSSQL.
+The goal of this project is to create a web application using ASP.NET MVC pattern and a relational database using SSMS (SQL Server Managment Studio).

 ## Overview